chingu-voyages/v9-geckos-team-12/README.md

 # Clothes Online Store

-Clothes store made with React, Redux, MaterialUI during Chingu Voyage 9 For Agile project management we were using ZenHub
+Clothes store made with React, Redux, MaterialUI during Chingu Voyage 9 <br>
+For Agile project management we were using ZenHub

 ## Built With